mben-dz/Delphi.Direct2D.Tips/README.md

 ## 📚 Delphi Direct2D Tips:

 Welcome to **Delphi Direct2D Tips**, a plain-text guide with essential tips for building and improving Direct2D apps using Delphi.
-This guide includes tips based on our previous Expirement to help you solve specific issues.
+This guide includes tips based on our previous Experiment to help you solve specific issues.

 ---